Category: Budapest 1

 We are shown around the hostel, which was bright and spotlessly clean.
 The living room had a really big tv, comfy sofa and a kitchen for making hot chocolate (and other types of cooking as well, I suppose).

 She speaks with enthusiasm in broken English.
-An accomplished traveler herself, she shows us to a map on the wall, and gives us a whistle stop tour of Budapest.
+An accomplished traveller herself, she leads us to a map on the wall, and gives us a whistle stop tour of Budapest.

 She raves about a bar around the corner called the Katapult.
 We decide to stay local since its our first evening and visit the amazing Trofea Grill.